 Stress is something that affects all of us to varying degrees.
 Whether things get on top of you at the office, or home life becomes to busy to handle, almost anything can cause a certain level of stress in our lives.

-But what is ‘stress’?
+But what is ‘stress’ and what are the symptoms?
 Stress is produced to keep us safe and protected.
 When our brains are stressed, our body releases the hormones cortisol and adrenaline, and physical changes happen in our body as a ‘fight or flight’ response to a potentially dangerous situation.

 That’s why you might start to sweat, shake, get quickened or heavy breathing, or begin to struggle for breath.
 It’s simply your body attempting to prepare for a challenge or threat.